girlscript/winter-of-contributing/JavaScript/Topics/External_Libraries/Bootstrap/README.md

 # Including JavaScript in Bootstrap

-The main objective of Bootstrap was to create templates without JavaScript and jQuery.
-But still it can be used to customise the templates. <br>
+Bootstrap's major goal was to make templates without the need of JavaScript or jQuery.
+It may, however, be used to customise the templates. <br>

 There are several ways to include JavaScript in BootStrap: